pforret/jekyll.forret.com/_posts/2005/2005-10-27-open-wifi-hotspots-in-brussels.md

 ---
 <blockquote class="wp-block-quote">
   <p>
-    This blog post is from 2005 &#8211; it&#8217;s here for historic reasons, but none of the original links still work.
+    This blog post is from 2005 &#8211; it's here for historic reasons, but none of the original links still work.
   </p>
 </blockquote>